Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Texans have yet to cover the spread this season when underdogs by 17.5 points or more.

-- Houston's games this season have gone over the point total three times in six opportunities (50%).
+- Houston's games this year have eclipsed the over/under three times in six opportunities (50%).

-- Houston is 3-0 against the spread and 1-2 overall in games when it scores more than 18.2 points.
+- When Houston puts up more than 18.2 points, it is 3-0 against the spread and 1-2 overall.

-- In games that Houston piles up over 342.8 yards, the team is 2-1 against the spread and 1-2 overall.
+- Houston is 2-1 against the spread and 1-2 overall when the team piles up more than 342.8 yards.

 - This year the Texans have 11 turnovers, two fewer than the Cardinals have takeaways (13).